 1. Be Proactive About Setting Up New Hire Systems

+Engaging your remote workforce starts on Day One.
 Every new hire needs some time to get used to the systems you use.
 Remote employees will need to have their equipment sent to them.
-Don’t make them download, set up, and log in to all of their new systems.
-Set their computer up for them so they can simply turn it on and be ready to go on Day One.
+Don’t make them download, set up, and log in to their new systems.
+Set their computer up for them so they can simply turn it on and be ready to go immediately.

 Logistically, make sure their computer arrives before their first day.
 You don’t want a new hire starting their new job without their work computer.
 Many small businesses have remote employees who use their own computers.
 While this can save your company money, we don’t recommend this approach.
 When you choose the computer, you ensure it meets your minimum requirements to use the software necessary for the employee to do the job.
 It also makes it easier for your tech team to troubleshoot issues.

 HR software can help with this.
 Rippling, for example, has a device management feature that allows you to buy, set up, and ship computers and other devices to your new employee’s home.

 2. Have a Proper Onboarding Process in Place

 Effective employee management begins with the onboarding experience.
 To ensure your new remote employees have a smooth first day and week (and tenure), they need a stellar onboarding experience.
 That all starts with ensuring they have the equipment they need to do the job—and that’s why system setup comes before the new hire’s onboarding.

 - Discussion of company policies

 - Discussion of the employee’s goals and responsibilities

 - How to interact with team members and other departments

 - Clear training on processes and technology